mubarakb/Star-Useful-Predictor/README.md

 # Star-Useful-Predictor

-Predicting your star rating & whether your review will be useful based on the review you leave.
+Predicting a star rating based on your review.
+Predicitng whether the review you leave will be considered useful by the community.

 The problem: